apache/echarts-doc/en/option/component/timeline.md

 );
 ```

-In the previous examples, every item in `timeline.data` corresponds to every `option` of `options` array.
+In the above example, each item in `timeline.data` corresponds to each `option` of `options` array.

 <br>
-**precautions for use and the best practice: **
+**Attention and Best Practice: **

-+ communal configuration item, which is recommended to be allocated in  `baseOption`.
-As `timeline` switching and playing, the corresponding  `option` in `option` array would merge with `baseOption` to become the final `option`.
++ Shared configuration items are recommended to be set in `baseOption`.
+When switching in `timeline`, `option` in corresponding `options` array will be merged with `baseOption` to form the final `option`.

-+ In `options` array, if an array item was allocated with an attribute, every other array item must be allocated with a `options`, no defaults, or this attribute's operational effect would be left over.
++ In `options` array, if an attribute is configured in one of the options, then, it should also be configured in other options.
+Otherwise, this attribute will be ignored.

++ `options` in *compound option* doesn't support merge.

+    That is to say, when calling `chart.setOption(rawOption)` after the first time, if `rawOption` is a *compound option* (meaning that it contains an array of `options`), then the new `rawOption.options` will replace the old one, instead of merging with it.
+Of course, `rawOption.baseOption` will be merged with that of old option normally.

 <br>
-**Its compatibility with ECharts2: **
+**Compatibility with ECharts 2: **

-+ ECharts3 doesn't support timeline.notMerge parameter, which implies notMerge mode would not be supported any more.
-If this scene was needed, the option management could be conducted outside with a notMerge setting like setOption(option, true).
++ ECharts3 doesn't support `timeline.notMerge` parameter any more, which implies *notMerge mode* is no longer supported.
+If you need this function, you may manage the option in your own program before passing to `setOption(option, true)`.

-+ Comparing ECharts3 with ECharts2, the define locations of their timeline attributes are different.
-The one in ECharts3 is moved to  `baseOption` and is regarded as a common component, which is also compatible with the timeline difine location of ECharts2.
-It is just not recommended to be written anymore.
++ Comparing ECharts 3 with ECharts 2, the definition location of timeline attributes are different.
+The one in ECharts 3 is moved to  `baseOption` and is regarded as a seperate component, which is also compatible with the timeline definition location of ECharts 2.
+But it is not recommended to do so.

 ## show(boolean) = true

-Specify whether to show the `timeline` component.
-It would not show under a setting of `false`, but its function still remains.
+Whether to show the `timeline` component.
+It would not show with a setting of `false`, but its functions still remain.

 ## type(string) = 'slider'

-At present, this attribute would be valid only if it is set as `slider`.
-It's unnecessary to change it.
+This attribute has only one valid value as `slider` by now.
+You don't have to change it.

 ## axisType(string) = 'time'

-types of axis. optional values:
+Type of axis, whose values may be:

 + `'value'`
-    value axis, applied to continuous data.
+    Numeric axis, which is suitable for continuous data.
 + `'category'`
-    category axis, applied to discrete category data.
+    Category axis, which is suitable for category data.
 + `'time'`
-    time axis, applied to continuous time.
-Compared with value axis, time axis is equiped with time formatting series data and calculate the scale differently.
-For example, for time axis, the span range decide whether month, week or day would be the minimum scale.
+    Time axis, which is suitable for continuous time data.
+Compared with value axis, time axis is equipped with time formatting function and has a different method when calculating axis ticks.
+For example, for time axis, axis ticks may vary in choosing unit as month, week, date, or hour based on the range of data.

 ## currentIndex(number) = 0

-Indicating which is the currently selected item.
-For instance,if `currentIndex` is `0`, it indicates that the currently selected item is `timeline.data[0]` (namely, using `options[0]`).
+Indicates which is the currently selected item.
+For instance, if `currentIndex` is `0`, it indicates that the currently selected item is `timeline.data[0]` (namely, using `options[0]`).

 ## autoPlay(boolean) = false

-Specify whether to play automatically.
+Whether to play automatically.

 ## rewind(boolean) = false

-Indicates whether to play reversely.
+Whether supports playing reversely.

 ## loop(boolean) = true

-Indicates whether to loop playback.
+Whether to loop playing.

 ## playInterval(number) = 2000

-Refers to the play speed(interval between beats ), unit is millisecond(ms)  .
+Indicates play speed (gap time between two state), whose unit is millisecond.

 ## realtime(boolean) = true

-Whether the view updates in real time during dragging a dot.
+Whether the view updates in real time during dragging the control dot.

 ## controlPosition(string) = 'left'

-Refer to the location of『play』buttom. optional values: `'left'`、`'right'`.
+Position of the play button, whose valid values are `'left'` and `'right'`.

 {{ use: partial-rect-layout(